LustigerKerl/Flow/README.md

 School app for DGSW students

-this app can help students
+this app can help students like this ↙

                           to see cafeteria menu (at meaningful time) to apply OutConfirm